Why Depth Psychotherapy Can’t Be Replaced by ChatGPT

 And I don’t just hear them — I feel them with you.

-But it can’t feel with you.
+But it cannot grieve with you.

 Real healing happens in relationship.
+It always has.

 If you are someone who feels deeply, who carries grief, who longs for a space where you don’t have to hide — I would be honored to walk alongside you.
+I’m a highly sensitive therapist in Oakland and throughout California online.